 8. Which criteria are you using for determining locations to observe?

 Criteria that affect the statistical sample of polling stations are: the number of polling stations, the size, consistency, geographical representation and ethnical representation.

 9. What are the results of your work?

-So far we observed the 2014 General Election, early local elections in six municipalities, first local election in newly formed municipality Stanari, the 2016 Local Elections and repeated local election in Stolac.
-A total of 5.613 observers were engaged in all of the elections.
+So far we observed the 2014 General Elections, , early local elections in eight municipalities, the 2016 Local Elections, first elections in the newly formed municipality Stanari, repeated elections in the municipality Stolac, mayor's recall in municipality Lukavac, General Elections 2018. and early local elections in 9 municiplaities/towns in BIH in 2018..
+A total of around 10.000 observers were engaged in all of the elections.
 Besides the election observation we also conduct studies and prepare international comparative analyses.
 The Coalition is advocating improvement of electoral process in all of its segment by monitoring sessions of the BiH Central Election Commission, organizing roundtable discussions and conference that bring together representatives of legislature, election administration, international and academic community, media and civil society.
 Besides the aforementioned activities, the Coalition also educates young frst-time voters during the election year aimed at motivating and encouraging them to actively participate in the electoral process.
 Coalition has established a very good communication with the citizens across the country, with the representatives of elections administration and representatives of legislative institutions of government, and in a very short time gave back a faith in democracy of electoral process.

 10. Who helps and funds your activities?